 RudderStack then does the following:

-userstable, if not already present.
+Creates users_view while loading the users table, if not already present.

 Creates the views for the new track events.

 There are some limitations when it comes to using reserved words in a schema, table, or column names.
 If such words are used in event names, traits or properties, they will be prefixed with a _when RudderStack creates tables or columns for them in your schema.

 Besides, integers are not allowed at the start of the schema or table name.
 Hence, such schema, column or table names will be prefixed with a _.